Bridge over Troubled Water (song): Covers

 "Bridge over Troubled Water" has been covered by over 50 artists, including Elvis Presley and Willie Nelson.
 Merry Clayton recorded a version in gospel style on her 1970 album Gimme Shelter.
+A cover was included on The Supremes 1970 release New Ways But Love Stays with lead vocals by Jean Terrell, Roberta Flack on her 1971 album - "Quiet Fire", Mary Wilson, and Cindy Birdsong.
 A cover recorded by Johnny Cash and Fiona Apple for Cash's American IV: The Man Comes Around album was nominated for the Grammy Award for Best Country Collaboration with Vocals in 2003.

-Aretha Franklin
+Aretha Franklin version

-Aretha Franklin's gospel-inspired cover version was released in March 1971 on Atlantic 45-2796 and reached number one on the US R&B chart and number six on the pop chart.
-The single was certified gold by the RIAA selling two million copies and later won the Grammy Award for Best Female R&B Vocal Performance in the 1972 awards.
-The single is 3:18 in length.
-The longer studio version, 5:31 in length, that appears on numerous compilations was first released on Franklin's 1971 compilation Aretha's Greatest Hits.
-Her version was included on Greatest Moments, Volume III: Various Artists.
-Franklin also debuted her version at the 1971 Grammy Awards.
+Aretha Franklin's gospel-infused cover version was recorded in the summer of 1970, during the sessions for what would become her 1972 album Young, Gifted and Black.
+Franklin's rendition is recorded in the key of B major, and contains a brief interpolation of the Four Tops' 1970 hit "Still Water (Love)".
+Franklin debuted her version on March 5, 1971, during her landmark three-night stint at San Francisco's Fillmore West, which was later released as Aretha Live at Fillmore West.
+Eleven days later, she performed the song on television for the first time at the 13th Annual Grammy Awards, at which an already-disbanded Simon & Garfunkel won five Grammy Awards for the song.
+Franklin's Grammy performance was released decades later on the 1994 compilation Grammy's Greatest Moments Volume III.

 Elvis Presley

-Elvis Presley recorded it in Nashville on June 5, 1970, and it was released on the 1970 album That's the Way It Is (with a false audience fade-out).
-He included it in his set list for his next engagement in Las Vegas, which included the filming of the 1970 documentary Elvis: That's the Way It Is, and the song was included in the original theatrical release (included version is from the August 11 dinner show).
-During that summer season in Vegas, Paul Simon attended one of the shows, and, after seeing Elvis perform the song, he was reported to have said, "That's it, we might as well all give up now."
-Presley continued to use this song throughout his live performances, including his final live appearance in Indianapolis on June 26, 1977.
-Another live performance was seen in the Golden Globe-winning documentary Elvis on Tour, filmed at the Greensboro Coliseum in Greensboro, North Carolina, on April 14, 1972.
-Elvis even sang it at one of his Madison Square Garden Shows back in June 1972.

-On the studio version, Robert Matthew Watson wrote in his book Heartbreak Hotel: "Presley's outstanding singing is not disguised.
-This is a fabulous version, burning with sincerity and power, and finding depths not revealed by the composers."
+In 1970, Elvis Presley covered the song.

 Chet Atkins and Jerry Reed

-Chet Atkins and Jerry Reed recorded an instrumental version of the song and released it on their 1970 album "Me & Jerry".
+Chet Atkins and Jerry Reed recorded an instrumental version of the song and released it on their 1970 album Me & Jerry.
 The song appears as the second song on the album's first side and features both Reed and Atkins playing guitar trading lines back and forth with each other.
 The album and their rendition of the song received generally positive reviews with the former going on to win the 1971 Grammy Award for Best Country Instrumental Performance.